krypto-kiddo/krypto-kiddo/README.md

-- 👋 Hi, I’m @krypto-kiddo , Blockchain Developer Intern at Strawhats DAO
+- 👋 Hi, I’m @krypto-kiddo , (Former) Blockchain Developer Intern at Strawhats DAO

 - Known as A2XiZED in the metaverse... and as YD in the universe xD